Processing Overview

 - Profanity, hate speech, and guideline violations

-For details on how automated systems are used in this pipeline, see the AI Transparency Statement.
+For details on how AI tools assist this screening process, see the AI Transparency Statement.

 Storage & Aggregation

-Accepted reports are stored as individual records linked to the reported phone number.
-The aggregate profile for each number — including displayed classification, safety rating, and report count — is recalculated as new reports are received.
-Aggregation calculations consider reporting volume, recency, and category distribution within defined evaluation thresholds.
-These thresholds are defined within the Reporting Signal Evaluation Framework.
-This means a number's displayed classification may change over time as more community data accumulates.
+Accepted reports are stored as individual records linked to the reported number.
+The aggregate profile for each number - classification, confidence level, report count - recalculates automatically each time a new report is accepted.
+Aggregation applies volume, recency, and category-distribution weighting; the full rules are documented in the Reporting Signal Evaluation Framework.

 AI-Assisted Summaries